 All this was the genesis of the charity and John set out to formalise the position.
 His aim was to create a charity (On Course Foundation) to offer injured Servicemen, women and veterans the opportunity to participate in golf on a level playing field with everyone else, either as a player or through employment in the golf industry.

-Following the successful pilot scheme, the On Course Foundation was officially launched on 2 July 2010 at the Royal Household Golf Club at Windsor Castle.
+The On Course Foundation was officially launched on 2 July 2010 at the Royal Household Golf Club at Windsor Castle.